verbwire/nftSalesDataApp/README.md

 </div>

 # NFT Sales Data Sample App
 This simple app was built using the Verbwire API.
-The App displays NFT sales data for a given nftName and over a specified time period.
+The App displays NFT sales data for a given NFT name and over a specified time period.
 For more details on using the Verbwire API you can access the full API docs [here](https://docs.verbwire.com/docs)

 ## Requirements
 1. Make sure you have a Verbwire API Key.
 You can sign up for a free API key [HERE](https://www.verbwire.com/auth/register)